 Once a mechanism has been chosen, its motion and force behavior can be analyzed.
 Typical questions, such as "how long is the usable stroke of an approximate linear guiding, given a certain acceptable deviation from the straight line" or "what are the bearing forces", can be answered with little effort using computer simulation.
-Looking at the class of mechanism independent programs - there are also special programs for certain types of mechanisms (slider-crank, 4-bar mechanism ...) - one can observe various approaches, such as :
+Looking at the class of mechanism independent programs, one can observe various approaches, such as:

-- · modular kinematics
+- · Modular kinematics

-- · vector analysis
+- Vector analysis

-- · kinematic constraints
+- Kinematic constraints

-- · finite element method
+- · Finite element method